#3: Why do I Workout?*

 I’ll always have a chip on my shoulder from the days when my fitness scores so low.
 I'm still frustrated when I bring friends or my sister to the gym and they lift nearly as much or more weight than me without any training.
 I’m genuinely happy for them that they’re strong, but I question what’s wrong with me that I work so hard for something they can do so effortlessly.

 So, yeah, most people who have been lifting as long as me can bench their bodyweight and deadlift twice their bodyweight.
 But I'm improving each day.
-For some reason (to be discussed later), I have to fight harder than others to improve.* (Probably because my natural talents lie elsewhere (some would argue in the genetics of my chest).
+My genetics make me feel like I have to fight harder than others to improve, but at least it will be worth it.

 Comments